codezero-be/laravel-localized-routes/README.md

 - English: `/some-url` instead of the default `/en/some-url`
 - Dutch: `/nl/some-url` as usual
 - French: `/fr/some-url` as usual

+> This option has no effect if you use domains instead of slugs.

 ## Register Routes